pytan-coder/global.hackathon/Teams/Insomnia/ABOUT.md

 About your team
 ===========================

-We're a group of international coders who decided to band for the "hack" of it all.
+We are composed of three members, scattered across the world, who just recently met and banded for Koding's Hackathon.

-Arvin Joseff Tan
+<b> Arvin Joseff Tan </b>

 I've decided to join this hacKaThon to